Medieval and early modern studies

 |Prospective students: Fill out our student inquiry form to receive updates from Memorial.

 Medieval and early modern studies is an interdisciplinary program that aims to promote the integrated study of the historical and cultural period known as the Middle Ages.
 The influence of this period, roughly designated as the period in Europe and its neighbours between Antiquity and the Modern Age (ca. 500-1500 CE).
 The influence of these periods is wide-ranging.
 Studying the Middle Ages and the Early Modern Period helps you to understand the historical developments in science, law, literature, art, architecture, and philosophy that, in addition to helping us understand these fields today, are also worth studying on their own merits.
 Studying the Middle Ages can also shed light on the origins of particular contemporary issues concerning religion, gender, colonialism, race, and conflict with and within the Middle East.

 Medieval and early modern studies at Memorial

-The medieval studies program is interdisciplinary, meaning that core courses are drawn from a number of different departments at Memorial.
+The medieval and early modern studies program is interdisciplinary, meaning that core courses are drawn from a number of different departments at Memorial.
 This integration of the methods and subject matter of several disciplines mirrors the pluralistic and inter-religious framework of the age.

 The Queen Elizabeth II Library offers an array of journal holdings and books related to the field, as well as original 15th century manuscripts.

-The medieval studies program is housed in the Department of Philosophy.
+The medieval and early modern studies studies program is housed in the Department of Philosophy.